 - Carry some Euros with you so that you don’t have to figure out currency as soon as you land at the airport

-- Summers are pleasant in Germany.
+- Summers are pleasant in Bavaria.
 A thin pullover will do, but if it starts raining, you might want to carry a jacket

-- Lot of people in Germany don’t speak English.
+- Lot of people in Bavaria don’t speak English.
 So it’s good to know few regularly used words in German.